Modern coastal California single-family rental home on a tree-lined residential street in Orange County

 Comparable Sales (Market Approach)

 The gold standard.
 The owner identifies recent arm's-length sales of similar properties within the same micro-market, ideally closed within 90 days of the January 1 lien date.
-The closer the comparables in time, location, size, condition, and amenities, the more persuasive the analysis.
+The closer the comparables in time, location, size, condition, and amenities, the more persuasive the analysis becomes.
 For coastal properties, this is where the challenge intensifies: oceanfront and coastal-bluff homes trade infrequently, and micro-market variance is extreme.
 A comparable sale in Corona del Mar may not translate to Laguna Beach, even though both are Orange County coastal.

 Listing prices are not evidence.
 Withdrawn listings, expired listings, and price reductions may support a narrative of market softness, but the board will demand closed transactions.
 If you cannot produce three to five closed comparables within 90 days of the lien date, your comparable-sales case is weak.